GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-identity-in-person._en.md

 You can bring a physical copy or show a digital copy of the document.
 You cannot show a photo or screenshot of the document.

-## Complete the process at a participating Post Office before your deadline
+## Complete the process at a participating Post Office before your&nbsp;deadline

 ### In-Person Proofing is available at participating locations across the U.S. and some U.S. territories.*